History of AVCon

 For the first time, Adelaide held a leg of the Madman National Cosplay Championship.

-Interstate’s sister events, SMASH! from Sydney and Manifest in Melbourne, ran content in the form of SMASH Karaoke room and Manifest Cosplay Chess.
+Interstate’s sister events, SMASH! from Sydney and Manifest from Melbourne, ran content in the form of SMASH Karaoke room and Manifest Cosplay Chess.

-The IGR returned bigger than ever, supported by – TAFE SA, Flinders Uni and Holopoint Interactive.
+Indie development returned bigger than ever, this time in a section officially christened the Indie Games Room.
+It is supported by – TAFE SA, Flinders Uni and Holopoint Interactive.

-You could stop for a bite to eat with cute maids at the ‘Ichigo Ke-Ki’ (Strawberry Cake) Maid Cafe.
+You could stop for a bite to eat with cute maids at the new Maid Cafe dubbed ‘Ichigo Ke-Ki’ (Strawberry Cake) Cafe.

 Achievements were all the rage, and the AVCon 2009 booklet listed several that could be accomplished by doing certain tasks around the festival.